- Florida Statistical Abstract Online

 "Brazil has one of the healthier economies in the world," McCarty said.

-GAINESVILLE, Fla. — After a modest gain in September, consumer confidence among Floridians fell a point in October to 63, four points above the record low of 59 set in June 2008, according to a new University of Florida study.
+GAINESVILLE, Fla. — After a modest gain in September, Consumer Sentiment among Floridians fell a point in October to 63, four points above the record low of 59 set in June 2008, according to a new University of Florida study.

 The index used by UF researchers is benchmarked to 1966, so a value of 100 represents the same level of confidence for that year.
 The lowest index possible is a 2; the highest is 150.

-“Consumer confidence continues to be in the doldrums, uncomfortably near record low levels here in Florida,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.
+“Consumer Sentiment continues to be in the doldrums, uncomfortably near record low levels here in Florida,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.

 That level of confidence may remain stuck for some time, McCarty said, because “there have been no consistent economic developments over the past couple of months to push confidence lower or raise it from its historically low levels.”

-The report found that consumer confidence remains shaky despite reports of slight economic improvement in some sectors.
+The report found that Consumer Sentiment remains shaky despite reports of slight economic improvement in some sectors.
 Florida’s unemployment rate, for instance, dropped one-tenth of 1 percent to 10.6 percent, after remaining fixed at 10.7 percent for three months, far better than the record high level of 12.5 percent reached in March 2010.

 “One thing to keep an eye on is the size of the labor force,” McCarty said.
 “Unemployment is the percent of those unemployed but looking for work.
 When people stop looking, for a variety of reasons, they are not counted.
 Although Florida’s labor force increased by 14,000 from August to September, it is still down 26,000 from September of 2010.”